ARTICLES

 Although it predates the Victorian era, floriography rose to prominence in Victorian England and the United States during the 19th century.
 Its origins can be found in the 15th century in Persia and Turkey, where people used flowers instead of words to express feelings that were taboo or socially unacceptable.

-All flowers have diverse meanings, which are frequently determined by the type of flower, the color of the flower, or both.
-And floriography is the art of communicating with different types of flowers.
-Giving flowers as gifts becomes much more thoughtful after you discover and comprehend the significance of flowers since you can express exactly how you feel with a bouquet!
+All flowers have diverse meanings, which are frequently determined by the type and color of the flower.
+Foriography, as previously mentioned, is the art of communicating with different types of flowers.
+Giving flowers as gifts becomes much more thoughtful after you discover and comprehend the significance of flowers since you can express exactly how you feel with a bouquet or a bunch of your favorite flowers.
+They have more significance than you thought.

 Floriography book